daryle-tan/escrow-hardhat/readme.md

 To run the front-end application run `npm start` from the `/app` directory.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+Run npx hardhat run app/src/deploy.js --network sepolia to deploy contract to sepolia testnet.
+Must have your rpc and private key set up in a .env file.